SCOPE OF THE JOURNAL

 The Editorial Board reserves the right to reject papers for which the ethical aspects are, in the Board’s opinion, open to doubt.
 Please contact the Editorial Office if you have any queries regarding consent.

-Click here for more information on how to format your funding statement.
 Other sources of funding should be included in the acknowledgements section, for example funding for the Article Processing Fee, individual authors funding sources, or funding for writing and editing assistance.

 An article is reviewed for publication on the understanding that the work it represents has not been submitted for publication elsewhere.
 All authors will be required to submit a statement confirming that the manuscript represents original work that has not been published, accepted or is currently being considered for publication elsewhere except as an abstract.
 If you have submitted your manuscript and are awaiting a decision, please do not submit elsewhere.
 Duplicating submissions is a strain on reviewers and journal office resources.